Russian National Card Payment System: Mir payment system

 In April-May 2015, in a nationwide creative contest "Mir" was chosen as the name and logo of the national payment system.
 The final version of the logo, finalized by Plenum Brand Consultancy, was presented on July 16, 2015.

 In October 2015, the rules and tariffs of the Mir payment system were published on the NSPK website.
 According to the Russian central bank, they provide for lower prices compared to IPS, as well as the absence of commission for intrabank turnover.

 The open issuance of the "Mir" payment system cards began on December 15, 2015.
 The first issuing banks were Gazprombank, MDM Bank, RNKB, Bank Rossiya, Svyaz-bank, MINBank, and SMP Bank.

 As of February 2023, 233 banks joined the Mir payment system, 158 of which are issuers of payment cards.

 At the end of the second quarter of 2023, 228.4 million Mir cards were issued in Russia.

 Mir mobile service

 On March 4, 2019, the Mir payment system launched Mir Pay mobile contactless payment service in Russia, which can be used by owners of any Android smartphones (starting from version 6.0) with NFC technology support.

-Fast Payment System
+Faster Payment System

-The NSPK is the operational and payment clearing center of the Fast Payment System (FPS).
+The NSPK is the operational and payment clearing center of the Faster Payment System (FPS).
 The system itself was launched in Russia on January 28, 2019.
 Russians started using FPS in offline and online stores in 2019 as well.
 The first payments via FPS in various services began almost simultaneously.